nrwl/nx/docs/react/tutorial/01-create-application.md

 ## Serve the newly created application

-Now that the application is setup, run it locally via:
+Now that the application is set up, run it locally via:

 ```bash
 nx serve todos